Sizing a water pump

 - Do not start the pump until it has been completely filled with water

-- Fix the pump securely to its base helps absorbing vibrations caused by its operation.
-Thus the pump must be installed in horizontal position.
+- Fixing the pump securely to its base helps absorb vibrations caused by its operation.
+Thus the pump must be installed in a horizontal position.

-Questions to ask when sizing the water the water pump
+Questions to ask when sizing the water pump Pump For Sale In Kenya

 - What is the Height difference between the pump and the highest point of use?